*An introduction to Redis data types and abstractions

 There are other important things in the Redis API that can't be explored in the context of this document, but are worth your attention:

-- It is possible to iterate the key space or a large collection incrementally.
+- It is possible to iterate the key space of a large collection incrementally.

-- It is possible to run Lua scripts server side to win latency and bandwidth.
+- It is possible to run Lua scripts server side to improve latency and bandwidth.